Xilinx/Vitis_Libraries/graph/docs/src/tutorial.rst

    #pragma HLS INTERFACE m_axi offset = slave latency = 32 num_write_outstanding = 32 num_read_outstanding = \
       1 max_write_burst_length = 64 max_read_burst_length = 2 bundle = gmem5 port = pred depth = depth_V*16

 These are the HLS pragmas of the interface.
 They are responsible for configuring the interface of the FPGA binaries and might be vary with Alveo board.
-For more information about these pragmas, pleas vitis `HLS interface pragma <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Interfaces>`_.
+For more information about these pragmas, refer to vitis `HLS interface pragma <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Interfaces>`_.

 The steps to compile the C/C++ code into FPGA binaries is in the Makefile of each testcase.
 It generally has the following two steps:

 (1) ``v++ --compile`` to compile the C/C++ code into RTL code.
 A .xo file is generated in this step.
 (2) ``v++ --link`` to link the .xo file into FPGA binaries.
 A .xclbin file is generated in this step.

-For more information about compiling the HLS code please visit `here <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Building-the-Device-Binary>`_
+For more information about compiling the HLS code, refer to `here <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Building-the-Device-Binary>`_

 The code to make use of the FPGA binaries is usually C/C++ code with OpenCL APIs and typically contains the following steps: